* 20th Anniversary: 2003 to 2023 *

-You can do good backyard science with inches and ounces, but when you show your work in a science fair, metric conversion will show that you understand the importance of these units to scientists.
+When you show your work at a science fair, you'll need to convert for metric units to show that you understand the importance of these units.

-You can also find free downloadable programs that will do unit conversions for you as well.
-However, it is best for you to have an idea of what they mean.
+You can also download free programs that convert units for you.
+It's best to know what they mean.

-because in it everything is based on 10's and powers of 10.
-This makes the math within the experiment easy.
-For instance, if you need to go from centimeters to meters, you simply multiply by 100.
+In the metric system, everything is based on 10's and powers of 10, making it convenient for scientific pursuits.
+It makes the math in the experiment easy.
+Multiply by 100 if you need to go from centimeters to meters.